Abdon02/COE332/homework02/README.md

-# README.md file concerning the files: 'hw02_part1.py' and 'hw02_part2.py'
+# README.md file concerns the files: 'hw02_part1.py' and 'hw02_part2.py'

    The purpose of hw02_part1.py script is to create a dictionary, with data points of meteorite sites.
    After gathering the data for 5 differnt meteorite sites, I created a JSON file.
 The JSON file is named